iamkanishka/Jasmine-Karma_testing/Readme.md

 36. Implement beforeAll and afterAll lifecycle methods in main spec file - Jasmine Testing.
 37. Use of this keyword in Jasmine Testing.
 How to use the "this" in specs - Jasmine Testing.
 38. Jasmine Spies and Why we need to use the spies in Unit Testing - Jasmine Testing.
+39. What are Jasmine Spies and Test doubles.
+Different Spy Matchers available in Jasmine Testing.